loreshelf/loreshelf/app/workspaces/Loreshelf Docs/basic concepts.md

 # What is Loreshelf?

-Loreshelf is a **knowledge base** that brings the following benefits:
+Loreshelf is a **knowledge archive** that brings the following benefits:

 ## Fast Access